Are you looking for cool apps that pay you???

 Harris Poll Online is relatively easy to use.
-Users create accounts and receive surveys to complete, which they match the demographics for.
+Users create accounts and when they match the demographics for a particular survey, they complete it.
 You can compare your opinions and experiences with other people taking the surveys, which is a unique feature of Harris Poll.
 Occasionally the surveys you participate in are part of national and international media polls.
 You earn points rather than cash with this site, which you can trade in for rewards.

 18. Toluna Influencers

-Toluna won't make you rich, as some of the highest paying surveys are only $15, but you can have fun giving your feedback.
+Toluna won't make you rich–some of the highest paying surveys only net you $15–but you can have fun giving your feedback.
 Like most other sites, you can choose between a PayPal payout or your pick of gift cards.

 Apps that Pay You to Walk & Lose Weight

 HealthyWage is a reasonably straightforward fitness app that works best if you sign-up with a team of five or more people (if you can't, HealthyWage will find a group for you!).
 This app is all about weight loss and tracking your achievements with a little financial incentive thrown in.
 Start an account, set your weight loss goals, answer a few questions, and the calculator will reveal your prize amount.
 Once you hit your goal at the end of your challenge, you'll win that prize!